Junior Etou

-Luc Tselan Tsiene Etou (born June 4, 1994), also known as "Junior" Etou, is a Congolese basketball player for New Basket Brindisi of the Lega Basket Serie A.
+Luc Tselan Tsiene Etou (born June 4, 1994), also known as "Junior" Etou, is a Congolese basketball player for Czarni Słupsk of the Polish Basketball League (PLK).

 Personal life

 Etou was born in Pointe-Noire, Republic of Congo.

 High school

 From 2012 to 2013, Etou played for Bishop Denis J. O'Connell High School in Arlington, Virginia.

 A cousin of Oklahoma City Thunder forward Serge Ibaka, Etou ranked as Rivals.com's No. 142 national recruit in the Class of 2013, and No. 31 on ESPN's Top Recruits for Power Forwards in 2013.
 He held offers from Clemson, Kansas, Maryland, Miami (Fla.), Rutgers, Washington, West Virginia, and Xavier.

 College career

 He was signed by Rutgers University on May 1, 2013, and played for them for two years.
 Etou began his collegiate career at Rutgers.
 As a sophomore, he averaged 7.4 points and 6.6 rebounds per game.

 Following his sophomore season, he transferred to Tulsa.
 He was named TU Athlete of the Week.
 Etou averaged 15 points and 7.9 rebounds per game as a senior, leading the team in both categories.
 He earned Second Team All-American Athletic Conference honors.